CoderAllan/SqlServerSearcher/README.md

 The application searches the specified database system views for the information.

-When right-clicking a found stored procedure name og function name in the treeview, its possible to get the definition shown.
+When right-clicking a found stored procedure name og function name in the treeview, it is possible to show the definition of the object.

 When right-clicking any found object and choosing 'Find all references', a search is performed for that objects name.

+Some of information the application shows, is only accessible to logins that have sysadmin permissions.
+When informations is not available then the peroperty is shown as 'N/A' (Not available) in the listviews.

 Shortcut keys
 ----